omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 eval(body(f), formals(f))
 ```

 I will stress again, though, that evaluating a function is not quite as simple as evaluating its body in the context of its formals.
-It doesn't matter that we change a function's formal arguments outside of its definition, when the function is invoked the formal arguments will still be evaluated in the context where the function was defined.
+It doesn't matter that we change a function's formal arguments outside of its definition when the function is invoked the formal arguments will still be evaluated in the context where the function was defined.

-If we define a closure we can see this in action.
+If we define a closure, we can see this in action.

 ```{r}
 nested <- function() {